In Depth Baby Product Reviews Led by a Pediatrician

 When evaluating breast pumps, comfort closely follows efficiency as a crucial consideration.
 Let's be honest.
 Pumping can be far from a relaxing experience, and it comes with a learning curve (sometimes a steep one).
 You aren't likely to do it if it hurts or makes you want to cry.
 It doesn't have to hurt to work, and pain is an indicator that something isn't right.

-Several factors contribute to this comfort aspect, including the material of the flange (the cone-shaped part that covers the breast), the availability of multiple flange sizes (because every boob is different), and the presence of adjustable suction and pump settings to help you find a comfortable but efficient setting.
+Several factors contribute to this comfort aspect, including the availability of multiple flange sizes (because every boob is different), and the presence of adjustable suction and pump settings to help you find a comfortable but efficient setting.

 Every mom's unique anatomy and sensitivity play a role in the comfort equation.
 Therefore, our goal with this metric is to identify the key components we believe increase the likelihood of a comfortable experience for a wide range of users based on feedback from real moms who've been there and pumped that.